raganwald/raganwald.github.com/_posts/2026-03-19-degenerate-electron-pressure.md

 });
 ```

 This works, but it doesn't seem very close in structure to the way the problem was (clumsily) framed.
-As it happens, there are formal definitions for untyped Dyck languages, and one of them describes words in Dyck languages in terms of prefixes:
+As it happens, there are formal definitions for untyped Dyck languages, and one of them describes words in Dyck languages in terms of differences and prefixes:

 > A word is a valid member of the balanced parentheses language if and only if:
 >
 > 1. The difference between the number of `(s` and the number of `)s` in the entire word is zero, and;
 > 2. The difference between the number of `(s` and the number of `)s` in every prefix of the word is at least zero.

-While our solution does not closely resemble the colloquial problem statement, it exactly matches this formal definition of the problem, which defines a balanced word in terms of differences and prefixes.
+While the counter solution does not closely resemble the colloquial problem statement, it exactly matches this formal definition of the problem, which defines a balanced word in terms of differences and prefixes.

 We'll now look at some other problems concerning Dyck languages, each time developing solutions that map to this well-understood formalism.

 ---
-## A most unusual solution
+# A most unusual solution

+Here's a [cheeky][absd] function that recognizes balanced parentheses:

 ```typescript
 function untypedRecognizerWithRemove (candidate: string): boolean {